Michieljoris/node-haproxy/README.md

 Functionality and code lifted and adapted from [thalassa=aqueduct](https://github.com/PearsonEducation/thalassa-aqueduct).

-You can run this module standalone (`npm install -g node-haproxy; node-haproxy`) and communicate with it using ipc (`var ipcClient = require ('node-haproxy/src/ipc-client'`) or use the api directly (`var haproxy = require('node-haproxy'`).
+You can run this module standalone (`npm install -g node-haproxy; node-haproxy --ipc`) and communicate with it using ipc (`var ipcClient = require ('node-haproxy/src/ipc-client'`) or use the api directly (`var haproxy = require('node-haproxy'`).